-Why We Wrote This Report?
+Why We Wrote This Report

-The institutional structures of the industrial society are becoming increasingly incapable of engendering spirit of progress or a sense of fairness.
-Universal basic income has emerged as a potential solution.
-However, it is not necessarily sufficient to merely reform systems of redistribution.
-What we need is new universalism that can tackle our diminishing sense of belonging.
+The institutional structures of the industrial society are becoming increasingly incapable of engendering a spirit of progress or a sense of fairness.
+Universal Basic Income has emerged as a potential solution.
+However, it is not necessarily enough to merely reform systems of redistribution.
+What we need is a new universalism that can tackle our diminishing sense of belonging.
 How can we ensure that the necessary universal structures are in place when we enter the post-industrial and post-fossil-fuel era - the next era of well-being?